Last Updated on 17 January 2026 by Cycloscope

 Lundu to Aruk/Biawak border – 25km

-It has been a wonderful two months here in Malaysian Borneo, so much of it will stay in our most dear memories, but it’s time to change, time to explore a fascinating and mystical country we dreamed of visiting since childhood, Indonesia.
+It has been a wonderful two months here in Malaysian Borneo; so much of it will stay in our most dear memories, but it’s time to change, time to explore a fascinating and mystical country we’ve dreamed of visiting since childhood: Indonesia.

-Everybody scared us about this route, saying the road is terrible and that there’s nothing on the way, most of these people though have never been here, and just speak from hearsay.
+Everybody scared us about this route, saying the road is terrible and that there’s nothing on the way; most of these people, though, have never been here and speak from hearsay.

-Of course not many foreigners cross the border here, so we have to take pictures with everybody, Malaysian police first and then Indonesians, apart from this pleasant waste of time the crossing is pretty straightforward (even though I get a wrong stamp, but I’ll realize this later on, check your stamp before leaving!).
+Of course, not many foreigners cross the border here, so we have to take pictures with everybody, the Malaysian police first, and then the Indonesians.
+Apart from this pleasant waste of time, the crossing is pretty straightforward (even though I got a wrong stamp, but I’ll realize this later on, check your stamp before leaving!).

-As soon as we set foot on Indonesian land we find out that the “very bad road” panic is quite baseless, at least for now.
-The road is paved here and there are so many different little restaurants.
+As soon as we set foot on Indonesian land, we find out that the “awful road” panic is quite baseless, at least for now.
+The road here is paved, and there are so many different little restaurants.
 We stop to drink a cup of coffee while waiting for the usual shower to pass by.

-Aruk border to unnamed village’s church – 33km
+Aruk border to the unnamed village’s church – 33km

-Almost nobody speaks English here so we will learn a few words of Indonesian, which is almost identical to the Malaysian.
-Even nature is immediately different, wilder and lusher, at least in this area.
+Almost nobody speaks English here, so we will learn a few words of Indonesian, which is nearly identical to Malaysian.
+Even nature is immediately different, wilder, and lusher, at least in this area.

-20km past the border there is a short climb, of course, here the road conditions are the worst seen so far, and, as the greatest classics, a tropical storm begins while we’re coping with the steepest part, which immediately becomes muddy and slippery.
+20km past the border, there is a short climb, of course, here the road conditions are the worst seen so far, and, as in the greatest classics, a tropical storm begins while we’re coping with the steepest part, which immediately becomes muddy and slippery.

-The guys behind us on a motorbike fall on the ground, luckily nobody doesn’t get hurt so we start laughing at our misadventures.
+The guys behind us on a motorbike fall off, and luckily nobody gets hurt, so we start laughing at our misadventures.

-They’re wondering where are we going and where will we sleep.
+They’re wondering where we’re going and where we’ll sleep.
 We tell them we don’t know and that we will find a campsite somewhere.

 It’s five in the afternoon.
-One of them is a priest and he tells us that he knows another priest who can accommodate us 10 kilometers away.
-They go on a motorbike to warn us about our arrival.
+One of them is a priest, and he tells us that he knows another priest who can accommodate us 10 kilometers away.
+They ride a motorbike to warn us of our arrival.

-Rode those ten kilometers we arrived in a small village of five or six houses, a man who doesn’t look like a priest at all comes out of the bar and calls us waving!
+Rode those ten kilometers, we arrived in a small village of five or six houses, a man who didn’t look like a priest at all came out of the bar and waved us!
 He’s indeed the rude deacon of the small local church.

-He brings us to a house where there are several small rooms that house children aged 12 to 16 years, probably an orphanage (see the map).
+He brings us to a house with several small rooms housing children aged 12 to 16, probably an orphanage (see the map).
 We are given one of those rooms.
 He does not speak a word of English, but he’s funny in all his roughness and hoarse yelling.

-We take a bucket shower and go to the bar where we met him before, but his not there anymore, all the people in the village but not him.
-We meet him again in the morning, have breakfast together at the bar run by his sister, the usual photo together, and take off to Sambas.
+We take a bucket shower and go to the bar where we met him before, but he’s not there anymore.
+All the people in the village are there, but not him.
+We meet him again in the morning, have breakfast together at his sister’s bar, take a photo, and head to Sambas.

 Unnamed village to Sambas – 50km

-All night it rained and the road has become a river of mud.
-In particular, there are a few stretches where road works are going on, here trucks with their weight sink into the mud, creating veritable rivers.
+All night it rained, and the road had become a river of mud.
+In particular, there are a few stretches where roadworks are underway; here, trucks with their weight sink into the mud, creating veritable rivers.

-When finally the asphalt begins again, taken from a masochistic instinct we abandon the main road to take an alternative route.
+When, finally, the asphalt begins again, driven by a masochistic instinct, we abandon the main road for an alternative route.

 In the beginning is full of holes then it improves and becomes a narrow concrete path, where only bicycles and scooters can pass, we pass through beautiful villages along the river.

-The houses are built on the marsh, they are colorful, made of wood and so different from each other.
-If we meet someone coming from the opposite direction we have to stop, that’s how narrow this road is.
+The houses are built on the marsh; they are colorful, made of wood, and so different from each other.
+If we meet someone coming from the opposite direction, we have to stop; this road is that narrow.

-But it’s here that finally, after more than two months on this island, we feel to be in the Borneo of novels, wild, lush, and populated by outlandish folks.
+But it’s here that finally, after more than two months on this island, we feel as if we are in the Borneo of novels, wild, lush, and populated by outlandish folks.

-We finally arrive in Sambas where we find an inn for 125,000 rupiahs, 8 Euros.
-Huge and very clean room with a great view of the river and, not least, alongside a car wash.
+We finally arrive in Sambas, where we find an inn for 125,000 rupiahs, 8 Euros.
+Huge and spotless room with a great view of the river and, not least, alongside a car wash.

 Very profitable business here, since anyone who comes from the road we have traveled has to wash his/her vehicle.